ingaAdejanova/transaction-dashboard/README.md

 Consideration for SWR

 If cached data, data freshness, and real-time updates are a priority, using a library like SWR would be considered for data fetching.
-SWR provides a way to handle caching, revalidation, and real-time updates efficiently, ensuring that the application always has the most current data.